lstoetze/girt-rpackage/README.md

 # File Description

-__MCMCirtG__ main function runs MCMC algorithm to estimate the joint scaling model of the article.
+__MCMCirtG.R__ main r function to call the MCMC algorithm to estimate the joint scaling model of the article.

+__IRTRcpp.cpp__ RcppArmadillo code for the MCMC sampler.